MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 For descriptions of the other policy settings, see the descriptions in the [Common configuration settings][06] section.

 On Windows, PowerShell looks for the settings in the registry.
-Any setting found in the registry have precedence.
+Any settings found in the registry have precedence.
 Next PowerShell reads the JSON configuration.
 Any settings found under `PowerShellPolicies` as long as they are not found in the registry.
 Finally, any remaining settings found at the